vishvesh245/vishvesh245/README.md

 ### 🚀 What I'm Building
 When I'm not scaling quick-commerce, I'm experimenting with **AI-first workflows** (using Claude Code & Cowork) to build high-leverage tools.

-* 🛒 **Noon Shopping Assistant** – An AI-powered assistant designed to make item discovery as intuitive as walking into your neighborhood store (Additionally, it can help you find deals, compare products, analyse reviews)
+* 🛒 **Noon Shopping Assistant** – An AI-powered assistant designed to make item discovery as intuitive as walking into your neighborhood store (Additionally, it can help you find deals, compare products, analyse reviews) [Try it here](https://chromewebstore.google.com/detail/ahmddkhlmakehabmgelljlpehomepmhj?utm_source=item-share-cb)
 * 💼 **PM Job Tracker** – A global job discovery engine that aggregates openings, identifies key stakeholders (HR/PMs), and generates personalized outreach messages.

 ---